stuartsierra/lazytest/README.md

 Tests cases are organized into *suites*.
 A test suite is a function (see `lazytest.suite/suite`) that returns a *test sequence*.
-A test sequence (see `lazytest.suite/test-seq`) is a sequence, possibly lazy, of test cases and/or suites.
+A test sequence (see `lazytest.suite/test-seq`) is a sequence, possibly lazy, of test cases and/or test suites.
 Suites, therefore, may be nested inside other suites, but nothing may be nested inside a test case.
 The macros `lazytest.describe/describe` and `lazytest.describe/testing` create test suites.

 A test suite function may NOT have side effects; it is only used to generate test cases and/or other test suites.